-In January 2016, Home Depot challenged data scientists to rank the relevance of roughly 170 thousand (search term, product) pairs.
+In January 2016, Home Depot challenged data scientists to rank the relevance of roughly 170,000 (search term, product) pairs.
 The training data consisted of manually scored (search term, product) pairs and a host of product descriptions and information.
 The competition was hosted by Kaggle and included 2,125 teams.

 I placed 120th out of the 2,125 competing teams (top 6%).
-My best model was a random forest model that took into a account a bunch of features I engineered from the text data.
+My best model was a random forest model that included a bunch of features engineered from the text data.
 The outline of my work was essentially

-1. Clean up the search terms as best as possible (e.g. using spell correction, word stemming, removing special characters, standardizing units like “ft”, “foot”, and “feet”, etc.)
+Clean up the search terms as best as possible (e.g. using spell correction, word stemming, removing special characters, standardizing units like “ft”, “foot”, and “feet”, etc.).

-2. Count the frequency of each term AND each bi-gram for search terms and product descriptions
+Count the frequency of each term and each bi-gram for search terms and product descriptions.

-4. Train a random forest model using the features generated in (3) and the manual scores in the training data to optimize RMSE.
+Train a random forest model using the features generated in (3) and the manual scores in the training data to optimize root mean squared error (RMSE).